rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 	}
 }</code></pre>

-Note that we ALWAYS ensure that Steam is initalized by checking SteamManager.Initialized before calling any Steamworks functions.
+Note that we ALWAYS ensure that Steam is initialized by checking SteamManager.Initialized before calling any Steamworks functions.

 Now just add the script to a GameObject and try it out!